veeso-dev/blog.veeso.dev/blog/post-19/index-en.md

 let user = User { greet };
 ```

-This is something everything has tried to do in Rust: dynamic types inside of data structures.
+This is something everyone has tried to do in Rust: dynamic types inside of data structures.
 There are two different ways to achieve this in Rust:

 - **Box dyn**